pmichali/lazyjack/README.md

 ## Under The Covers
 For each command, there are a series of actions performed...

+### For the `init` command
+* Creates CA certificate and key for KubeAdm.
+* Creates token and CA certificate hash.
+* Updates configuration YAML file (needed for up command on minions).

 ### For the `prepare` command
 * Creates support network with IPv6 and IPv4.
 * Starts DNS64 container, with config file, removes IPv4 address, and adds route to NAT64 server.